 The EBM in (4.9) can be further generalized to two dimensions by additionally considering the zonal direction.
 Such models were developed in the 1980ies for studying the temperature difference between glacial and interglacial periods based on the changes in the radiation balance (North et al., 1983).
-Still today, they are implemented in some models of reduced complexity (Table 2.1, dimensions 2/2 and 2/3).
+Still today, they are implemented in some models of reduced complexity (Table 2.1, dimensions 2/2 and 2/3, e.g. Ritz et al. (2011)).

 It must be emphasized that dynamic global circulation models of the atmosphere (AGCMs) compute the individual contributions to the energy transport (see (4.1) and (4.7)) based on the dynamics, and, to describe large-scale eddies and their effect on the heat transport, simplified parameterisations like (4.8) are not needed.
-This requires a minimum spatial resolution of 1000 km or less in order to simulate eddies and their transport.
-As a result, a significantly increased computational burden is carried which in turn limits the length of the integrations and hence the applicability of GCMs.
+This requires a minimum spatial resolution of 1000 km or less in the atmosphere in order to simulate eddies and their transport.
+As a result, a significantly increased computational burden is carried which in turn limits the length of the integrations and hence the applicability of AGCMs.